-PROJECT A included a 7,100 square foot facility addition at 56 Evergreen Drive and related equipment (including Freeze-Dryer #2) and cold storage capacity to increase the production capacity for the First Defense® product line.
-During the first quarter of 2016, we completed this investment, increasing our freeze-drying capacity by 100% and making other improvements to our liquid processing capacity, which increased our annual production capacity (in terms of annual sales dollars) to approximately \$16.5 million.
-This investment also included the construction and equipping of a pilot plant for small-scale Drug Substance production for Re-Tain® within our First Defense® production facility at 56 Evergreen Drive.
-After PROJECT B was completed, this space was converted for use in the production of the gel tube formats of the First Defense® product line at 56 Evergreen Drive.
-After PROJECT C was completed, this space was converted to double our liquid processing capacity at 56 Evergreen Drive.
+During the three-year period ended December 31, 2016, we invested the aggregate of \$4.2 million to construct a 7,100 square foot facility addition at 56 Evergreen Drive and related equipment (primarily Freeze-Dryer #2) and cold storage capacity increasing our freeze-drying capacity by 100% and making other improvements to our liquid processing capacity, which increased our annual production capacity (in terms of annual sales dollars) to approximately \$16.5 million.
+During the first quarter of 2016, we completed this investment, which also included the construction and equipping of a pilot plant for small-scale Drug Substance production for Re-Tain® within our First Defense® production facility at 56 Evergreen Drive.
+After construction of the Drug Substance production facility for Re-Tain® at 33 Caddie Lane (described in the next paragraph) was completed, this space was converted for use in the production of the gel tube formats of the First Defense® product line.
+After construction of the facility at 175 Industrial Way (described below) was completed, this space was converted to double our liquid processing capacity.

-PROJECT B was related to the Drug Substance production facility for Re-Tain® at 33 Caddie Lane.
+During the four-year period ended December 31, 2018, we invested the aggregate of \$21.6 million to construct a Drug Substance production facility for Re-Tain® at 33 Caddie Lane.
 During the fourth quarter of 2017, we completed construction of the Drug Substance production facility.
 We began equipment installation during the third quarter of 2017, and we completed this installation during the third quarter of 2018.
-The total cost of this investment for the Drug Substance production facility and related processing equipment was \$20.8 million plus \$331,000 for the land and \$472,000 for the acquisition of an adjacent 4,080 square foot warehouse facility at 14 Wedge Way, which will be used for packing, shipping and cold storage of Re-Tain® and other warehousing needs (see PROJECT G, below).
+The total cost of this investment for the Drug Substance production facility and related processing equipment was \$20.8 million plus \$331,000 for the land and \$472,000 for the acquisition of an adjacent 4,080 square foot warehouse facility at 14 Wedge Way, which will be used for packing, shipping and cold storage of Re-Tain® and other warehousing needs.